kewde/slate/source/index.md

 ## Ring signatures
 <aside class="warning">Hardfork occuring on 19th of October 00:00 GMT to implement the new ring signature scheme into the main net.</aside>

+The ring signatures are a crucial part to anonymize the sender of a transaction.

+Ring signature consists of the public key of the token being spent, plus the public keys from 3 to 200 other tokens of the same value as the token being spent.
+The nature of ring signatures makes it impossible to discover member of the coins in the ring signature is being spent, and transactions are no longer traceable.

+It is not possible to determine which tokens have been spent, so all tokens remain in the blockchain as spendable outputs available as members of ring signatures for other token spends.

 http://www.texpaste.com/n/xaypn9ni

 <aside class="notice">TO COMPLETE</aside>

-## ShadowTokens

-In order to transact anonymously, we have introduced an anonymous token, which we will refer to as Shadow.
-Shadow can be minted, which will destroy SDC (ShadowCash), and will output a group of Shadow tokens totaling the same value (minus the transaction fee) of the destroyed SDC.
-Shadow tokens take the form of outputs on the ShadowCash chain.
-Shadow tokens are spendable only by providing a traceable ring signature to prove ownership of the token.

-The ring signature consists of the public key of the token being spent, plus the public keys from 3 to 200 other tokens of the same value as the token being spent.
-The nature of ring signatures makes it impossible to discover which of the member coins in the ring signature is being spent, and transactions are no longer traceable.

-It is not possible to determine which tokens have been spent, so all tokens remain in the blockchain as spendable outputs available as members of ring signatures for other token spends.

-To increase the pool of outputs available for ring signatures, the SDC value is broken up into separate Shadow tokens for each decimal place of the total value.
-The tokens are further broken up to values of 1, 3, 4 and 5.
-For example 1.7 sdc would become 3 tokens of values 1.0, 0.3 and 0.4.

 ### Double Spend Prevention

 The ring signature tags (keyImage) of the spent Shadow tokens are embedded in the blockchain to prevent double spends.
 Each tag is unique to the Shadow token, regardless of the other members of the ring signature.

+When a new transaction contains a keyImage that has already been used, and thus is present in the blockchain, the new transaction will be rejected by the network.

 ## Spending Shadow tokens